 Payne also served on the coaching staff of George Felton at South Carolina from 1986-91.
 The Gamecocks tallied an 87-62 record during Payne’s stint at the school.
 South Carolina advanced to the NCAA East Regional in 1989 and the postseason NIT in 1991.
 Payne coached six All-Metro Conference selections during his tenure, including standouts Jo Jo English and John Hudson.

 Payne graduated from Wake Forest with a Bachelor of Arts degree in communications in 1973.
 He was a member of the Demon Deacon basketball team from 1970-73.
 He received the school’s prestigious Arnold Palmer Award as the Outstanding Student-Athlete in 1973.
 Twenty-five years later his son, Luke, earned similar honors at USC Upstate as the school’s Student-Athlete of the Year.
 In addition to the Arnold Palmer Award, he was named the team’s Most Valuable Player as a senior in 1973.
 Upon graduation, he continued his playing career professionally in France from 1973-74, leading Domene as it advanced to the D-1 level in France.
 He earned a Master of Education degree from Clemson in 1978, while serving as an assistant coach.
 He graduated from East Mecklenburg High School and was an All-State selection in basketball.

 Payne and his wife, Ann, have a son, Luke, who graduated from Upstate in May of 2008 and was a standout on the men’s basketball team, finishing his career ranked ninth all-time in scoring with 1,381 points.
+Luke is now an assistant coach with the Spartans.
 Mrs. Payne is a former women’s head coach at Alabama, Charlotte, Belmont Abbey and Berry College.

 - EDDIE PAYNE THROUGH THE YEARS -